 Roll, Vertical Acceleration & Slamming Incidence

-These three graphs and tables are new and only available on the Professional Subscription Upgrade Here.
-They are crucial safety forecasts, and you must review them before setting out.
+Roll, Vertical Acceleration and Slamming Incidence (Graphs and Tables) are only available on the Professional Subscription Upgrade Here.
+They are crucial safety data sets, and you must review them before setting out.
 If you're sailing offshore and still need to upgrade to Professional, this is the reason to do it.

 To read more about how to interpret these graphs and tables, please look at this article about Wave Polars.